gto76/python-cheatsheet/README.md

 ```

 ### Call Graph
-#### Generates a PNG image of call graph and highlights the bottlenecks.
+#### Generates a PNG image of call graph with highlighted the bottlenecks.
 ```python
 # $ pip3 install pycallgraph
 from pycallgraph import output, PyCallGraph